 I don’t know what was wrong with me.
 Why did I start reading this five months ago, get more than 100 pages in and then set it aside?
 It was due back to the library, yes, but I saw it again on the shelves a few times and never picked it back up until finally, when it was no longer there, I put in a request for it and determined that, this time, I’d finish it.

-Now I have finished it and I wish I hadn’t because I would like nothing more than for the story to go on a few hundred or thousand more pages, for World War II not to have made Germany such a bleak and hopeless place.
+Now I have finished The Book Thief and I wish I hadn’t because I would like nothing more than for the story to go on a few hundred or thousand more pages, for World War II not to have made Germany such a bleak and hopeless place.

 Liesel’s father is a Communist in Nazi Germany and so he has disappeared, presumably taken by the Nazis; Liesel and her brother are being taken by their mother to be adopted by a new, suitably German family.
 Liesel’s brother, however, dies on the journey and is buried by two grave-diggers, one of whom drops his Grave Digger’s Manual.
 Liesel snatches it up and keeps it as a memento of her brother’s premature death.